 At the Heart Transplant Program at Boston Children’s Hospital, we evaluate infants, children and adolescents who are potential candidates for heart transplantations.
-We specialize in caring for children with end-stage heart disease.
+Comprised of clinicians from both the Pediatric Transplant Center and the hospital's #1 ranked Heart Center, we specialize in caring for children with end-stage heart disease.
 Since the program’s inception in 1986, we have performed more than 260 heart transplants.

 Ranked No. 1 in the country by U.S.News & World Report

 A leader in research and regulatory issues surrounding ventricular assist devices used in the United States